AreeshaUmar91/Smile-Detector/README.md

-# Smile Detector
+# Smiling-Face-Detector
-Detects smiling face.
+This repo gives you code about detecting the smiling face.